Pitching by position players

 In baseball, pitching by position players refers to the act of a position player (a player who is normally a catcher, an infielder, an outfielder, or, in this context, a designated hitter) being used as a pitcher.
 A position player typically pitches when a game has a lopsided score or when the game has gone so far into extra innings that no other pitchers are available.
 The term is not used for a two-way player, a baseball player who is skilled at pitching and who plays another position.

+Although it was extremely rare for position players to pitch prior to the mid-2010's, pitching by position players has now become relatively common in Major League Baseball as an alternative to using regular pitchers in lopsided games where the winner is beyond reasonable doubt.
+This has led to rules being implemented to limit the use of position players as pitchers.